-- 2.ii.
-The requirements for periodic testing, self-diagnostics, and maintenance; - ÷iii.
-The qualitative or quantitative reliability and availability goals; System and component reliability and availability limits may be specified using probabilistic criteria, deterministic criteria (e.g., compliance with single failure criterion or specific procedures and verification methods for software), or both. - 3.iv.
-The failure behavioural requirements on failure from of the process and the plant safety analysis; - c.
-All requirements imposed to achieve the needed\necessary level of security, for example: - 4.i.
-The security and operational constraints that are to be observed in the design; and - 2.ii.
+- iv.
+The requirements for behaviour on failure of the process and plant safety analysis; - c.
+All requirements imposed to achieve the necessary level of security, for example: - i.
+The security and operational constraints that are to be observed in the design; - ii.
 The security measures to be implemented. - d.
-All requirements that are needed-necessary to ensure equipment is appropriately qualified, for example: - 1.i.
-The design criteria including identification specification of standards with which the I&C systems should comply; - 2.ii.
-The plant conditions with the potential to functionally degrade the performance of systems in carrying out their functions and the provisions to be made to retain the necessary capability; - 3.iii.
-The range of internal and external hazards (including natural phenomena) under which the system is required to perform functions important to safety; - The range of plant environmental conditions 14 under which the system is required to perform functions important to safety; Plant environmental conditions of concern include the normal conditions, abnormal conditions, and the extreme conditions that I&C equipment might experience during design basis accidents, internal events, or external events.
-Any interactions across I&C systems, and particularly between components qualified to different degrees, may compromise defence in depth requirements if not fully accounted for. - 4.v.
-The limitations on materials to be used;
+All requirements that are necessary to ensure equipment is appropriately qualified, for example: - i.
+The design criteria including specification of standards with which the I&C systems should comply; - ii.
+The plant conditions with the potential to degrade the performance of systems in carrying out their functions and the provisions to be made to retain the necessary capability; - iii.
+The range of internal and external hazards (including natural phenomena) under which the system is required to perform functions important to safety; - iv.
+The range of plant environmental conditions14 under which the system is required to perform functions important to safety; - v.
+The limitations on materials to be used; - vi.
+The constraints imposed by the physical plant design and layout, including constraints on equipment location, cable access and power sources; - vii.
+The physical location of and interfaces between equipment.